CBD Oil versus Hemp Oil

 What is CBD oil?

 The acronym CBD stands for "cannabidiol" and it is a compound that makes up part of the cannabis plant.
 Cannabis is made up of many different compounds called cannabinoids.
 The main cannabinoids in the cannabis plant are CBD and THC.
 THC is the psychoactive ingredient what gives cannabis users that "stoned feeling".
-Conversely, CBD is the compound what gives users medicinal benefits, such as pain relief.
 Until recently, the majority of the cannabis plants that were grown contained high levels of THC and very little CBD.
 Enough CBD in a plant can block out the effects of THC.
 This makes CBD a much better cannabinoid for medicinal purposes because it won’t cause drowsiness or other side effects associated with THC.

 How does CBD oil work in the body?